 *** update September 2020 - a reader followed this suggestion and produced an egg loaf that held its shape.
 She showed me images and it looked PERFECT. ***

-The last way to stop the loaf from deflating is to use 1 tsp of gelatine or agar agar.
+The last way to stop the loaf from deflating is to use 1 teaspoon of gelatine or agar agar.
 This could provide the staying power this loaf needs!

 Think of this keto loaf as a mixture between a pancake and a slice of bread.
 It is best eaten warm / toasted and buttered generously.
 Here are some topping ideas that would work well: